 Glow Vs. UV

-Understanding the differences between UV and glow finishes is key to knowing which one fish, when.
+Understanding the differences between UV and glow finishes is key to knowing which one fish, and when.
 “Glow emits light after being charged with an external light source, while UV treatments reflect existing ultraviolet light from the sun,” says Glorvigen.

 “Glow works in low-vis daytime conditions and at night,” he continues.
-“UV is perfect for algae blooms, tannin-stained and turbid water, plus low-light situations early or late in the day, and whenever there’s heavy daytime cloud cover.
+“UV is perfect for algae blooms, tannin-stained, and turbid water, plus low-light situations early or late in the day, and whenever there’s heavy daytime cloud cover.
 Because its light comes from the sun, UV is generally a non-factor at night, although some people are experimenting with light systems.”

-Manufacturers like Northland Fishing Tackle harness the power of UV light by crafting a blend of reflective base coats, special matte finishes, fluorescent paints (which emit light that’s already been absorbed) and optical brighteners.
+Manufacturers like Northland Fishing Tackle harness the power of UV light by crafting a blend of reflective base coats, special matte finishes, fluorescent paints (which emit light that’s already been absorbed), and optical brighteners.
 In so doing, they’re able to create finishes that absorb UV radiation and re-emit it in vivid colors that are easy for fish to see.

 “As with other parts of your presentation, determining which UV patterns trigger the most strikes under different conditions requires experimentation,” Glorvigen adds.
-“Factors ranging from mood of the fish to the forage base can make one pattern a knockout and another less effective.”
+“Factors ranging from the mood of the fish to the forage base can make one pattern a knockout and another less effective.”